HOME Delicious Bookmark this on Delicious Recommend toStumbleUpon

 On-line, use your browser to view the tutorial you want to capture.

-Use your browser's File|Save As... to save the web-page to your disc.
+Use your browser's File| Save As... to save the web-page to your disc.
 At this point you can log off or visit other pages, perhaps saving them, too.

-When you have logged off, use your browser's File|Open file to access what you saved.
+When you have logged off, use your browser's File| Open file to access what you saved.

 Filenames...

 I've tried to be organized: Names start "plt" or "pt" for Pascalite / Pascal Tutorial.
 Next is a digit, for the level, then I've used letters one after the other, e.g. ptl2a, ptl2b, ptl3a.
 The letter doesn't mean much... it merely shows when I got around to that particular topic!
 And, appended to all of the above, you will sometimes find a "p" or an "f".
-These indicate that the file is a "Pascalite" or "FPC/TP" version of the tutorial, respectively, when present.
+These indicate that the file is a "Pascalite" or "FPK/TP" version of the tutorial, respectively, when present.

-The connection between Delphi and Pascal:
+The connection between Pascal and Delphi and Lazarus and Kylix:

 Delphi is based on Pascal.
 It is for writing programs for Windows, using Pascal with a lot of enhancements from those wonderful people at Borland.
 I've worked hard for years developing a collection of Delphi tutorials.
-Delphi gave rise to Kylix, which is "Delphi for Linux".

 If you are very new to programming, you might make progress faster if you start with a non-Windows Pascal... such as any of the compilers the tutorials on this page help you with.